ikfoundation.org

 Promoting Natural & Cultural History

 Firstly, the loom was set up with warp threads in place, then a number of shuttled weft threads were inserted to form a base, and then the knotting would commence.
 A piece of coloured wool was wrapped and tied around the first pair of warp threads, this process continuing horizontally across the loom breadth, to create a row of knots on the surface.
 Between each row of knots at least two weft threads were inserted with the shuttle.
-After a length of the fabric had been woven, the looped surface – depending on fineness of used materials – was either cut to form a velvet like surface or left as loops on coarser qualities.
-Variations therefore occur both in the strength of the foundation of piled weavings and the treatment of the surface – giving piled weaves a multitude of designs from plain to richly patterned, partly piled or added with embroidered details.
+After a length of the fabric had been woven, the looped surface – depending on the fineness of used materials – was either cut to form a velvet-like surface or left as loops on coarser qualities.
+Variations, therefore, occur both in the strength of the foundation of piled weavings and the treatment of the surface – giving piled weaves a multitude of designs from plain to richly patterned, partly piled or added with embroidered details.

 Sources: